opendatainitiative/opendatainitiative.github.io/participation.md

 ## Company membership:
 ### Benefits:
-* logo on the ODI website Member section,
+* Logo on on website under the Community Membership section
 * free access to ODI webinars
 * Organization write up on the ODI website similar to a User Story or commercial company review
 * free tickets to ODI events